-Jim has spent over two decades designing, developing and delivering training.
-His has designed training programs for the military, government, aerospace, pharmaceutical, manufacturing, and food service industries.
+Jessica spent two decades working with diverse populations to develop data-driven approaches for person-centered and creative problem solving.
+Her emphasis on human skills helps technical leaders excel in an everevolving workplace.
+She resides in Washington, USA, with her husband and two dogs.
+Jim has spent over two decades designing, developing, and delivering training.
+He has designed training programs for the military, government organizations, as well as aerospace, pharmaceutical, manufacturing, and food service industries.
 His passion is designing simulation-based leadership courses which push leaders to become better people, because he firmly believes that good people become better leaders.